Herzberg-Teller coupling in coherent multidimensional spectroscopy: analytical response functions for multilevel systems: Third-order response functions

-The HT terms are of order 0 and 4 in $\mu_0$ and $\mu_1$, respectively.
-The nonzero terms resulting from the presence of the annihilation and creation operators in the four positions are given by:
+The HT terms are of order 0 and 4 in $\hat{\mu}_0$ and $\hat{\mu}_1$, respectively.
+The \FT{terms that are nonzero for $\alpha=0$}, resulting from the presence of the annihilation and creation operators in the four different positions, are given by:

-In the overall expression of the response function, the above vibrational terms are multiplied by the electronic contribution $C^{jkl}_{1111}g_{jkl}^{(e)}$.
+In the general expression of the response function, the above vibrational terms are multiplied by the electronic contribution $C^{jkl}_{1111}\,g_{jkl}^{(e)}$.